pippinbarr/combat-at-the-movies/process/to-do.md

 - ~~__NO__ Contemplate two-player idea for all games?
 Player 2 as sled?
 Player 2 as missing woman?
 Player 2 as Balthazar?~~

 - Try out more detailed instructions (they could potentially even look like Atari style instructions?)
+- Escape should go back to the menu

 # Citizen Kane (Rosebud)